NVIDIA/TensorRT/demo/Diffusion/README.md

 - `--low-vram`: Enables model-offloading for reduced VRAM usage.
 - `--ws`: Enables weight streaming in TensorRT engines.
 - `--t5-ws-percentage` and `--transformer-ws-percentage`: Set runtime weight streaming budgets.
-- `--build-static-batch`: Build all engines using static dimensions to lower the required activation memory.
-This will limit inference to the specified spatial dimensions.
+- `--build-static-batch`: Build all engines using static batch sizes to lower the required activation memory.
+This will limit supported batch size of these engines for inference to the value specified by `--batch-size`.

 ##### FLUX VRAM Requirements Table